 Once work was completed, the tower was sold to Indigo Shire council for the princely sum of $1.

 North East Water

 Rutherglen receives it water via the Wahgunyah Water Treatment Plant, where raw water is extracted directly from the Murray River.

-Rutherglen also shares with the Wahgunyah’s Wastewater Treatment Plant (WWTP) located 5kms north-west of Rutherglen.
+Rutherglen also shares Wahgunyah’s Wastewater Treatment Plant (WWTP) located 5kms north-west of Rutherglen.
 Wastewater is collected in three small catchments that pump to an additional catchment before being transferred to the WWTP.
 As if often the case for large industrial customers, Uncle Toby’s have their own dedicated main and treatment lagoon.

 The Rutherglen/Wahgunyah wastewater system produces general reclaimed water which is supplied to multiple agricultural and urban customers.
 Reclaimed water is used for irrigating pasture and public open spaces in Rutherglen, including a schools, parks and a golf course (irrigation is also undertaken on 15ha of land at the WWTP).